iskyd/babs/docs/note_list.rst

     # C4
     # E4

-By default, as before, strict is set to True, so if a Note is not found or if the list will have less the one note after remove you will have a NoteListException.
+By default, as before, strict is set to True, so if the list will be invalid after remove you will have a NoteListException.
+If a NoteListException is raised the notes in the list will be restored as they were before the remove.

 .. code-block:: python

     m = Mock(Note(name='C'))
-    m.remove_note(note=Note(name='G'))
-    # NoteListException: Invalid request.
-Note not found in list.

-    print(len(m.notes))  # 2

     m.remove_note(note=Note(name='C'))
-    # Invalid notes.
+    # Invalid Mock.

-    print(len(c.notes))  # 0
+    print(len(c.notes))  # 1

 Removing a Note by octave or name can remove multiple notes.